 SWIM TOP TIP

-If you are wearing a tri suit for the race, you’ll be set to go whether you are in a Tribe or Relay.
+If you are wearing a tri suit for the race, you’ll be set.
 You simply need to have your helmet and shoes on ready to grab your bike and get straight out on the bike course.

 If you are wearing a swimsuit then you may wish to pull on shorts and a technical t-shirt that you are comfortable cycling and running in, and this means you won’t need to change clothes again before the run.
 Ideally, you should wear breathable clothing; go for items made from technical, soft, quick-drying fabrics.